alexsiracusa/DB-MQP/database/installation_instructions/MONGODB.md

 This guide explains how to set up a MongoDB cluster to run on MacOS without homebrew or other installers.

-While MacOS specifically is used, the only things that would change for other operating systems are which files to download from the mongodb website and file path names.
+While MacOS specifically is used, the only things that would change for unix/linux based operating systems are which files to download from the mongodb website and file path names.

 The official installation instructions for any OS can be found on https://mongodb.com, specifically [here](https://www.mongodb.com/docs/manual/administration/install-community/)